Oh, the holidays…

 If you’ve never heard of this job before, a secret shopper is someone who is paid by a company to go into an establishment and pretend to be a normal customer.

-While you’re there, you discreetly assess the quality of their service, their adherence to standards, their maintenance, and anything else your employer asks you to look out for.
+While you’re there, you discreetly assess the quality of their service, their adherence to standards, their maintenance, and anything else the assignment requires.

 If you’ve ever heard of a health inspector who eats at a restaurant like a normal customer, this is the same basic principle.